whyNLP/tinyllama-zh/README.md

 A demo project that pretrains a tinyllama on Chinese corpora, with minimal modification to the huggingface transformers code.
 It serves as a use case to demonstrate how to use the huggingface version [TinyLlama](https://github.com/whyNLP/tinyllama) to pretrain a model on a large corpus.

+The model is trained on 90B tokens and is available at [HuggingFace](https://huggingface.co/whynlp/tinyllama-zh).

 ## Installation
 The installation follows that of [TinyLlama](https://github.com/whyNLP/tinyllama).
 The following is my installation process on a machine with CUDA 12.1.